-The mathematically formulated paradox of Olbers is reformulated here as a process of ever more shells becoming visible, one on top of the other, in doing so creating a sphere of increasing radius full of visible stars.
+The paradox of Olbers is reformulated here as a process of ever more shells becoming visible, one on top of the other, in doing so creating a sphere of increasing radius full of visible stars.
 However, what Olbers did not take into account is the disappearing again of shells because the stars in it had died and the light they used to send has ceased to exist.
 The visible entirety of stars is not a sphere but a shell, with a constant thickness of 10 billion years in this case, and receding from us with lightspeed.
 This is the error in the reasoning as formulated by Olbers.

 Well, that is, the shell moves but the stars in it remain standing still.
 The shell maintains thickness but increases in volume and number of stars in it.
 In the course of time the starlight that falls on the Sun and the Earth will be supplied by more and more stars at larger and larger distances.
 As is argued, as long as the thickness of the shell remains 10 billion years, its luminocity as observed at the Sun and on Earth remains constant over time, no matter how far away the shell has proceded.
 Even though the stars themselves are no longer there, their light still haunts until the end of time.

 Also in the universe as we know it, there will come a day when all the gas and all the dust that can contract into stars, indeed has done so and all the stars that have been ignited finally have burned up.
 Let's for convenience set this at 10^12 years after T = 0 (just a number, no try to be accurate!)

-3) E = m * c (from special relativity, due to the c occuring in the formula),
+3) E = m * c (from special relativity, due to the c occuring in the formula).

 Herein is E(Sun) = the energy of the Sun, m(Sun) = the mass of the Sun (and thereby the mass of every other star in Olbers universe) = 1.99 * 10^30 kg, c = speed of light = 3 * 10^8 m/s.

-E(1 photon of yellow light) = h * f (from quantum mechanics, due to the h occuring in the formula),
+4) E(photon) = h * f (photon) (from quantum mechanics, due to the h occuring in the formula).

-Herein is E(1 photon of yellow light) = the energy of 1 photon of yellow light, h = constant of Planck = 6.63 * 10^-34 Js, f = frequency of the yellow photon = 0.51 * 10^15 Hz.
+Herein is E(1 photon of yellow light) = the energy of 1 photon of yellow light, h = constant of Planck = 6.63 * 10^-34 Js, f (1 photon of yellow light) = frequency of the yellow photon = 0.51 * 10^15 Hz.